cometazzi/PartsDatabase/Journal.md

 Something to consider, not all items have datasheets, like resistors, knobs, switches, etc.  The "datasheet_url" for these items would instead point to a non-working button that says "no datasheet" or similar.

+Also, this is a LOT of data to have to compile and type in.
+Maybe some of these fields aren't necessary, like vendor.